TacticToe: Learning to Prove with Tactics: Proof Search

 \subsection{Supervised learning guidance}

 Our MCTS algorithm relies on the guidance of two supervised learning methods.
-The prior policy estimates the probability of success of a tactic $t$ on a goal $g$ and associate it with the potential children that would be created by the application of $t$ to $g$.
+The prior policy estimates the probability of success of a tactic $t$ on a goal $g$ and associates it with the potential children that would be created by the application of $t$ to $g$.
 The prior evaluation judges if a branch is fruitful by analyzing tactic outputs.
 Both priors influence the rates at which branches of the search tree are explored.

-\paragraph{Prior policy} Similarity between goals produced by the tactic predictor are hard to translate into a prior policy, so we rely solely on the prediction order to estimate the probability with which each tactic should be tried.
-Let $\mathfrak{T}$ be a search tree after a number of MCTS steps.
-Let $p$ be a selected node in $\mathfrak{T}$ and $g$ its open goal.
+\paragraph{Prior policy} Let $\mathfrak{T}$ be a search tree after a number of MCTS steps.
+Let $n$ be the number of predictions returned by the prior policy (500 in our experiments).
+Let $p$ be a selected parent node in $\mathfrak{T}$ and $g$ its open goal.
 We order the list of $n$ productive tactics already applied to $g$ by their similarity score.
+Indeed, a tactic is likely to be useful to solve $g$ if it has been applied on a goal similar to $g$ in a previous proofs.
 We note the resulting list $t_0,\ldots,t_{n-1}$.
 Let $c_{\mathit{policy}}$ be a constant heuristic optimized during our experiments.
 We calculate the prior policy of a child $a_i$ produced by the tactic $t_i$ by:

 In order to include the possibly of trying more tactics on $g$ we define the widening policy on the parent $p$ for its open goal $g$ to be:

 \paragraph{Prior evaluation} We now concentrate on the definition of a reasonable evaluation function for the output of tactics.
 Intuitively, a list of goals is worth exploring further if we believe there exists a short proof for it.
 We could estimate the likelihood of finding such a proof from previous proof searches.
 However, extracting lists of goals from all proof attempts creates too much data which slows down the prediction algorithm.
 So, we only collect outputs of tactics tested during orthogonalization (see Section~\ref{sec:ortho}).
 We declare a list of goals $l$ to be \textit{positive} if it has been produced by the winner of an orthogonalization competition.
 The set of positive examples in $\mathit{Predictions}^{\mathit{goal\_list}}_k(l)$ is denoted $\mathit{Positive}^{\mathit{goal\_list}}_k(l)$.
 We chose $k=10$ as a default evaluation radius in our experiments.
 And we evaluate a node $a$ through the list of goals $G(a)$ it contains using the prior evaluation function: